Fryeburg Fair kicks off on Sunday, Oct. 1

-FRYEBURG, Maine — The 173rd annual Fryeburg Fair kicks off on Sunday, Oct.
-1, 2023!
-Organizers say those who plan to visit can except an array of activities and attractions.
+FRYEBURG, Maine — The 173rd annual Fryeburg Fair kicks off on Sunday.
+Organizers say those who plan to visit can expect an array of activities and attractions.

 The Fryeburg Fair began in 1851 as a way for people to show off their harvest and livestock for bragging rights.
 Since then, organizers say it has skyrocketed in popularity.